pditommaso/nf-sandbox/README.md

-# GA4GH SANDBOX
+# NF SANDBOX

-Sandbox for a [GA4GH](https://github.com/ga4gh/workflow-execution-service-schemas/) backend implementation.
+Sandbox for a [GA4GH](https://github.com/ga4gh/workflow-execution-service-schemas/) back-end implementation.

 Service model was generated using the following swagger definition: